ericbiewener/vscode-vandelay/README.md

 Vandelay will attempt to find imports for all undefined variables reported by the linter for the active file.
 Like the "Import active word" command, if only a single possible import is found for a given variable, it will automatically be imported.
 Otherwise, you will need to choose the correct one.
 JavaScript requires the [ESLint](https://github.com/Microsoft/vscode-eslint) extension to be installed for this to work, while Python currently supports [flake8](https://code.visualstudio.com/docs/python/linting#_flake8).
-If you want unused Flow types to be removed, the [Flow](https://github.com/flowtype/flow-for-vscode) extension must be installed.
+If you want undefined Flow types imported, the [Flow](https://github.com/flowtype/flow-for-vscode) extension must be installed.

 ### Remove Unused Imports
 Vandelay will remove all unused imports reported by the linter.
 This command requires the linters mentioned above in _Import undefined variables_.